HTTPArchive/almanac.httparchive.org/src/content/en/2021/media.md

 {{ figure_markup(
   image="number-of-imgs-per-page.png",
   caption="Number of `<img>`s per page.",
   description="Bar chart showing the distribution of img elements per page.
 Both the desktop and mobile bars are shown; the desktop bars are consistently 10-20% larger, but only the mobile bars are labeled.
-At the 10th percentile, mobile pages contain 2 img elements; at the 25th, 6; at the 50th, 15; at the 75th, 32; and at the 90th, 61.", chart_url="https://docs.google.com/spreadsheets/d/e/2PACX-1vQM9deg869BD9knNdVhFNbFnUdVXeyuwzUEIgSW-2XgOBEbALtVnoFapQ5JsDxzzepj6mVoepKBmN_m/pubchart?oid=1641393356&format=interactive", sheets_gid="1553608446", sql_file="imgs_per_page.sql"
+At the 10th percentile, mobile pages contain 2 img elements; at the 25th, 6; at the 50th, 15; at the 75th, 32; and at the 90th, 61.
+At the 10th percentile, desktop pages contain 2 img elements; at the 25th, 6; at the 50th, 17; at the 75th, 36; and at the 90th, 70.", chart_url="https://docs.google.com/spreadsheets/d/e/2PACX-1vQM9deg869BD9knNdVhFNbFnUdVXeyuwzUEIgSW-2XgOBEbALtVnoFapQ5JsDxzzepj6mVoepKBmN_m/pubchart?oid=1641393356&format=interactive", sheets_gid="1553608446", sql_file="imgs_per_page.sql"